All posts

 Putting It All Together: Advanced Prompt Engineering

 The real power of prompt engineering comes from combining these techniques strategically.
-Here's how professional AI developers approach complex problems:
+Here is how experienced AI developers approach complex problems by matching the technique to the task.

 Use zero-shot prompting with clear instructions.